cburgmer/json-path-comparison/FAQ.md

 into fixing issues :)

+## What are the rules for other queries to be covered?

+More queries can always be added.
+There's plenty of room for edge cases in JSONPath.

+Here's a few good indicators that the query you are looking at should be added:

+- Implementations disagree on the results.
+This can be verified via `./src/one_off.sh`.
+- The particular query isn't already covered by one of the existing ones.
+  Similar queries are quickly found when naming one's query following QUERY_NAMING_PATTERN.md and following the alphabetic ordering in the comparison table.
+- The query doesn't involve too many subsequent operators.
+A too long query should probably be broken down to narrow the area of test.
+Obviously a long query is good if a shorter version does not expose the same deviation in implementations' responses.

 ## Looks like you have it all figured out?

 On the contrary, JSONPath is complex enough, many more edge cases exist and